joodicator/PageBot/README.md

 Provides programmatic access to [`Imgur`](http://imgur.com)'s API.
 * `conf/imgur_client_id.txt` - the `client_id` associated with the account used to access Imgur's API.
 According to Imgur's instructions, a different `client_id` should be used for each separate instance of the bot.
 See https://api.imgur.com/ to register an account.

+#### `limit`
+Implements per-user flood protection for user commands and other actions causing processor or network usage, to curtail denial-of-service attacks against the bot.
+When a user exceeds the limits defined in [`flood.py`](page/flood.py), they are ignored for a period of time and given a notification of this.

 ## Available Plugins

 ### Admin Tools